-This policy covers the setting of course assessment limits, assessment types, tasks and weightings, the timing of the publication of course information, clear exemplars/guidelines on the standard of work required from students in terms of evidence-based academic writing and relevant scholarly conventions in the course discipline, and their obligations under the Academic Honesty Policy.
+This policy covers the setting of course assessment limits, assessment types, tasks and weightings, the timing of the publication of course information, clear exemplars/guidelines on the standard of work required from students in terms of evidence-based academic writing and relevant scholarly conventions in the course discipline, and their obligations under the Academic Integrity Policy.

 This policy should also be read in conjunction with the